srgokribb/Rifdock-Total-Setup/README.md

 - GCC-6.5.0 loaded using Environment modules when building Rifdock
 - Written by SeongRyeong Go on 28 Apr 2022.
 - **If you want to directly see the method to build RifDock, see the step #8**
-- This is the result that I struggled with compiling and installing Rifdock more than 1 month.
-- Basically I'm not an expert of computer science or Linux.
-So, there could be some errors that I missed.
+- **Basically I'm not an expert of computer science or Linux.
+So, there could be some errors that I missed.**

 ### These are the required files to design protein binders with RifDock
 - Rosetta_3.13 (Recent Rosetta later than 2020, HDF5 is needed)